ColdRain-Moro/ColdRain-Moro/README.md

-# Hi there 👋, I'm Rain
+# Hi there 👋, I'm ArcticRain

 **rookie dev of @RedrockTeam, majoring in Android development, Software Engineering @CQUPT**